tycho/nethack/README.md

 DynaHack is a NetHack variant with randomized equipment, new items, new monsters, new maps, new challenges and an advanced ASCII interface.

+Note: I (tungtn) will no longer be working on DynaHack after this release, so please do not email me bugs or feedback.
+Instead, post them to
+<https://github.com/tung/DynaHack/issues> so that other people can see them.

 Release Highlights
 ------------------